febus982/sqlalchemy-bind-manager/docs/repository/uow.md

 approach for multiple operations.

-We can use the `UnitOfWork` or the `AsyncUnitOfWork` class to provide a shared session to be used for repository operations, **assumed the same bind is used for all the repositories**.
+We can use the `UnitOfWork` or the `AsyncUnitOfWork` class to provide a shared session to be used for repository operations, **assuming the same bind is used for all the repositories**.

-(Two phase transactions are not currently supported).
+/// admonition | The direct use of `SQLAlchemyRepository` and `SQLAlchemyAsyncRepository` classes is not yet supported
+    type: warning
+///

 ```python
 class MyRepo(SQLAlchemyRepository):